ProtocolONE/ptah-docs/content/docs/background.md

 - **Frame rate:** around 25 frames per second (fps)
 - **Resolution :** 720p, which is 1280 x 720 pixels

-## Add a color overlay to a background
+## Add a color overlay to the background
 ***

 Apply a color over an image or video to make a background more contrast for the foreground elements.
 It helps to make a text more readable on the image or video.